Ford Field: Football

 Ford Field hosted Super Bowl XL on February 5, 2006, as the Pittsburgh Steelers defeated the Seattle Seahawks, 21–10 to win their fifth Super Bowl championship in front of 68,206 in attendance.
 It also marked the final game in the 13-year career for Steelers running back, and Detroit native, Jerome Bettis.

 The stadium was home to the Little Caesars Pizza Bowl sponsored by Detroit-based Little Caesars (previously known as the Motor City Bowl and jointly sponsored by the Big Three automakers headquartered in Detroit – Chrysler, Ford, and General Motors) from 2002 until 2013.
 It featured a top Mid-American Conference (MAC) team and a Big Ten Conference team.
-The Little Caesars Pizza Bowl was replaced by the Quick Lane Bowl, later known as the GameAbove Sports Bowl, which is backed by the Lions.
+The Little Caesars Pizza Bowl was replaced by the Quick Lane Bowl (later known as the GameAbove Sports Bowl), running from 2014 to 2025.
 It has also hosted the annual MAC Football Championship Game since 2004.

 Ford Field has been the site of several neutral site regular season college football games, including Western Michigan vs. Illinois in 2008 and Michigan State vs. Florida Atlantic in 2010.
 Central Michigan was set to play Western Michigan at Ford Field on October 17, 2020, before the football season for the conference were cancelled due to the COVID-19 pandemic.
 Penn State and Michigan State played a neutral field regular season game on November 24, 2023, a Black Friday game televised by NBC in primetime.
 Penn State won the game 42–0.
-Michigan State will play another game at Ford Field against Maryland on November 29, 2025.
+Michigan State played another game at Ford Field against Maryland on November 29, 2025.